 There are millions of items, websites, and more to wade through when searching on the internet.
 It often can be overwhelming to find what you need, never mind evaluate it to see if it is authoritative or credible.
 When you search through the library's resources, you can be assured that they have been vetted by librarians.
 You won't see Wikipedia, the satirical news site The Onion, or things of that nature in the library.
 Evaluating potential sources is easier starting in the library!

 Research isn't easy and takes time.
-You can reach out for assistance from a librarian via live chat, email, phone, and text!
+You can reach out for assistance from a librarian via live chat and email!
 SNHU Librarians are available during Reference hours and outside that time, you can still get help via our Chat 24/7 from an academic librarian who is part of our cooperative network.
 Ask us anything!
 We can help give advice on where to start before you begin your research, make recommendations on what databases to try and how to search, and much more.

 Many of the same resources that we have in the Shapiro Library are available to you through your local public libraries and public universities.
 Businesses and hospitals often use these resources in their settings as well.
 Learning to use these tools will set you up for success at SNHU and beyond.